Embassy of the United Kingdom, Tel Aviv: History

+It is located on Hayarkon Street in the Old North area of the city.
+Simon Walters has been British Ambassador to Israel since August 2023.

 The United Kingdom also maintains a Consulate-General in East Jerusalem, with a Consul-General not being accredited to any state, as "an expression of [the UK] view that no state has sovereignty over Jerusalem".
 The United Kingdom also has an honorary consul in Eilat.